HPE’s CEO lays out his technology vision

 Knorr: VMware has become the default for the private cloud, though.

-Neri: Obviously, VMware owns 60 percent of the on-prem virtualized environment, but more and more, containers are becoming the way to go in a cloud-native approach.
+Neri: Obviously, VMware owns 60 percent of the on-prem virtualised environment, but more and more, containers are becoming the way to go in a cloud-native approach.
 For us, we own the full container stack, because we base our solution on Kubernetes.
 We deploy that.
 That’s why the partnership with Nutanix is important.
 With Nutanix, we offer KVM and the Prism stack and then we’re fully integrated with HPE OneView for the rest of the infrastructure.

 Knorr: You also offer GKE [Google Kubernetes Engine] on-prem.